memento-ai/Memento/packages/memento-db/README.md

 - `addFragmentMem`: Add a fragment memento to the database.
 - `addDocAndSummary`: Add a document and its summary to the database.
 - `addConvExchangeMementos`: Add a conversation exchange memento (user-assistant message pair).
+- `addResolutionMem`: Add a resolution memento to the database.
+- `addSynopsisMem`: Add a synopsis memento to the database.
 - `linkExchangeSynopsis`: Link a conversation exchange memento to a synopsis memento.
 - `getConversation`: Retrieve the conversation history as an array of messages.
+- `getResolutions`: Retrieve resolution mementos from the database.
 - `getSynopses`: Retrieve a list of synopses (short summaries) from the database.
 - `get_last_user_message`: Get the last user message in the conversation.
 - `get_last_assistant_message`: Get the last assistant message in the conversation.